maubanel/GMS2-Top-Down-Shooter/setting-up/README.md

 ##### `Step 2.`\|`SPCRK`|:small_blue_diamond: :small_blue_diamond:

 Now you should have an empty game with the defaul room!
+Change the room name to `rm_lvl_1`.

 ![empty project](images/blankProject.png)